frapplecat/moonup/README.md

 ![moonphases](readme-images/moonphases.png)

-* Below this there is a simple calendar showing the Moon Phases for the reaminder of the year and into 2023.
+* Below this there is a simple calendar showing the Moon Phases for the remainder of the year and into 2023.

 <br>
 <br>